gnulnx/anouman/README.md

 anouman
 ======

-A django wrapper designed to setup django project so they are easily deployable with nginx/gunicorn
+A django site deployment tool that is designed greatly simplify the process of deploying django projects behind gunicorn/nginx.